ergoplatform/ergodocs/docs/eco/token-jay.md

 ## Overview

-Token Jay is your one-stop solution for dealing with tokens on the Ergo platform.
+Token Jay is your one-stop solution for dealing with tokens on Ergo.
 It offers open, fully documented applications that are accessible to everyone.

 You can trade tokens in a trustless and decentralized manner using TokenJay's open P2P Escrow service.
 Visit [tokenjay.app](https://tokenjay.app/) to get started.
 Please note that you will need an ErgoPay compatible Wallet Application.